 \begin{theorem}[Low HOSVD Rank Approximation {\cite[Theorem L.2]{song2019relative}}] Given an order $d$ tensor $\tX \in \R^{n \times n \times \dots \times n}$ and $\varepsilon > 0$, there exists an algorithm that outputs a HOSVD rank $\vr = (r,r, \dots ,r)$ tensor $\tZ$ such that,

 where $\tX_{best}$ is the best HOSVD-rank $\vr$ approximation of $\tX$.
-Further, the running time of this algorithm is $O\left(n^d +n \text{poly}(r, 1/\varepsilon)+2^{O\left(\text{poly}(r, 1/\varepsilon)\right)} \right)$. \end{theorem} These algorithms, while providing good approximation guarantees, have added assumptions for CP rank and they are computationally expensive to run.
+Further, the running time of this algorithm is $O\left(n^d +n \text{poly}(r, 1/\varepsilon)+2^{O\left(\text{poly}(r, 1/\varepsilon)\right)} \right)$. \end{theorem} These algorithms, while providing good approximation guarantees, require additional assumptions for the CP rank and are computationally expensive to run.
 In the standard tensor packages, variants of the alternating least squares algorithm are used to compute a CP rank-$k$ approximation to any given tensor \cite{battaglino2018practical}.
-Similarly, for low-rank Tucker approximation, the commonly used algorithms include the Higher Order Orthogonal Iterations (HOOI), HOSVD and ST-HOSVD \cite{de2000multilinear,vannieuwenhoven2012new}.
-Both HOSVD and ST-HOSVD are, $\sqrt{d}$-quasi-optimal.
+Similarly, for low-rank Tucker approximation, the commonly used algorithms include the Higher Order Orthogonal Iterations (HOOI), HOSVD, and ST-HOSVD \cite{de2000multilinear,vannieuwenhoven2012new}.
+Both HOSVD and ST-HOSVD are $\sqrt{d}$-quasi-optimal.
 That, is given a tensor $\tX$, the rank-$\vr$ output of these algorithms, $\bar{{\tX}}$ satisfies -

 where $\tX_{best}$ is the optimal rank-$\vr$ approximation.
 The HOOI algorithm often gives better approximation guarantees in practice.
 However, it can be accompanied by increased computational and storage costs \cite{de2000best} depending on the number of iterations.
-For the experiments described in this paper, we use CP-ALS and HOOI from the Tensorly package \cite{kossaifi2019tensorly} in Python for low rank CP and Tucker approximation respectively.
+For the experiments described in this paper, we use CP-ALS and HOOI from the Tensorly package \cite{kossaifi2019tensorly} in Python for low-rank CP and Tucker approximation, respectively.

-It is pertinent to note that results such as \eqref{eq:fitting} are worst case bounds and in practice, these methods provide better approximations for most instances.
+It is pertinent to note that results such as \eqref{eq:fitting} are worst-case bounds, and in practice, these methods provide better approximations for most instances.
 This gap between theory and observations led authors to assume a better bound on this approximation in some works, e.g., \cite{rauhut2017low} (see more detailed discussion in Section~\ref{sec:iht} below).
 In our theoretical analysis, we will adopt similar assumptions for the low-rank approximation operator.